ehtbanton/ThirdEye/README.md

   - Dense
   - Dropout: rate 0.25
   - Output dense: 5 neurons
-- Training:
+- **Training:**
   - Samples:
   - Train/validation split:
   - Training cycles:
   - Learning rate:

-**Dataset**
+#### Dataset
-Self-recorded 30fps video from the eye camera, sampled at 10Hz.
-Extracted frames are cropped to a fixed eye region and resized to 96x96.
+Self-recorded 30 fps video from the eye camera, subsampled at 10Hz.
+Extracted frames were cropped to a fixed eye region and resized to 96x96.
 Each crop manually labelled into one of five horizontal bins based on reference point.
 All images are self captured by the team and are **not** from third-party datasets.

+### IMPORTANT - PLEASE NOTE
-Dataset is not public in this repository - contact the owner.
+**Dataset is not public in this repository - contact the owner.**
+For privacy purposes, the linked project contains an imported version of the original Edge Impulse model only. **The full original project and dataset can be made available to judges upon request under controlled access.**